 outlet strips allow a provider to plug in more stuff, increasing the

 chances of overloading an electrical outlet.
-Their ignorant enforcement
+The ignorant enforcement

-of a poorly understood rule actually has the potential to make our
+of a poorly understood rule actually makes our

 homes less safe.

 I see it like this: Forty+ years ago, some licensing worker or

 licensing supervisor was trying to write up guidelines.
 She or he knew